OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/search.md

 ---
 title: search
-description: The 'search' documentation provides a detailed guide to using various search commands on our platform.
+description: "The 'search' documentation provides a detailed guide to using various" search commands on our platform.
 This includes usage, parameters, and term definitions for finding company tickers, filtering stocks based on country, sector, industry or specific exchange country.